mnagy94/jexer/README.md

   jexer.Swing.tripleBuffer
   ------------------------

   Used by jexer.io.SwingScreen.
-If false, use naive Swing thread drawing.
-This may be faster on slower systems, but will also be more likely to have screen tearing.
+If true, use triple-buffering which reduces screen tearing but may also be slower to draw on slower systems.
+If false, use naive Swing thread drawing, which may be faster on slower systems but also more likely to have screen tearing.
 Default: true.